Denilho Cleonise: Career

 A youth product of AFC Ajax, in 2013 he left the club to join Zeeburgia.
 In 2015 he went to AZ Alkmaar, where he played for two years before returning to Ajax.
 In 2018 he left The Lancers once again to join the youth academy of Genoa in 2018.
 On 9 November 2019, Cleonise made his professional debut with Genoa in a 0–0 Serie A tie with Napoli.

 In August 2021, Cleonise joined FC Twente on a free transfer, with Genoa holing a sell-on clause for the player.

+In July 2023, Cleonise signed a two-year contract with RKC Waalwijk.

 Personal life

 Born in the Netherlands, Cleonise is of Surinamese descent.